NFCSmartMirror/NFCSmartMirror-App/README.md

 configuration provided to you by the IOLITE team.

 ## Example App pom
-The `pom.xml` is an example Maven configuration for an IOLITE App.
+The [/example-app/pom.xml](/example-app/pom.xml) is an example Maven configuration for an IOLITE App.
 You can use it as a starting point for your `pom.xml`.
 Please make sure to fill out the meta-data (e.g. artifactId) with information matching your app.

 # FAQ